Nahom-en/Demo/README.md

-# Demo
+# Demo project
-A demo Repository Which has been created to practice
+This is the first demo project which has beeen created by my self only ad only.